Frequently Asked Questions

 is not permanent.
 If you are willing to bring someone with you who is very

-experienced with handguns, or if you take a beginner's class, you will have
+experienced with handguns, you will have

 another opportunity to use the range.